-The Corporate Governance page in the Investor Relations section of the Group's website http://www.worleyparsons.com/InvestorRelations/Pages/Corporate

-Governance.aspx contains most of the charters, codes and policies which are referred to in this statement (or a summary of them).
+The Corporate Governance page in the Investor Relations section of the Group's website (www.worley.com) contains most of the charters, codes and policies which are referred to in this statement (or a summary of them).
 These documents are periodically reviewed and enhanced to take account of changes in the law and governance practices.